Dahl carted off after ankle injury, Rockies beat Giants 5-4

+DENVER (AP) — A mixture of relief and concern coursed through the Colorado Rockies’ clubhoue after the loss of center fielder David Dahl to injury.

-DENVER (AP) — Rockies center fielder David Dahl was carted off the field after spraining his ankle while making an awkward catch, and substitute Ian Desmond hit a tiebreaking double in the seventh inning that sent Colorado Rockies over the San Francisco Giants 5-4 Friday night.
+Dahl was carted off the field after spraining his ankle while making an awkward catch, and substitute Ian Desmond hit a tiebreaking double in the seventh inning that sent Rockies over the San Francisco Giants on 5-4 Friday night.

 Dahl left in obvious pain as his teammates gathered around.
 The Rockies said X-rays on his right ankle were negative, and the club had yet to determine the severity of the injury.
+More diagnostics were planned Saturday and manager Bud Black said Dahl was likely headed for a stay on the injured list.

+“Anytime a guy goes down and it looks bad, I think there’s a sickening feeling amongst all of us,” Black said.
+“You hate to see those things happen to your own, and David has been so instrumental in the middle of our order, playing good defense.
+You just hate to see that happen … but it could have been worse.”

-Dahl, a first-time All-Star this season, slightly overran a sinking flyball from Scooter Gennett in the sixth inning, planting his feet to make a sudden stop and leaning back to make the catch.
+Dahl, a first-time All-Star this season, slightly overran a knuckling flyball from Scooter Gennett in the sixth inning, planting his feet to make a sudden stop and leaning back to make the catch.

 But Dahl’s right foot caught in the grass and he crumpled to ground, grimacing and grabbing his ankle.
 The game was stopped for several minutes while medical personnel assessed the injury and brought the cart out to carry him off the field.

+“You hate to see that with David,” said Ryan McMahon, one of his closest friends on the team.
+“He’s been having an incredible year.
+Obviously he has a history of injuries.
+Knowing him … and just knowing how frustrated he’s been with all the stupid injuries that have happened, hopefully this is something that is not too serious and he can get back to us quick.”

-Trevor Story and Ryan McMahon also homered for the Rockies.
+Trevor Story and McMahon also homered for the Rockies.
 Mike Yastrzemski had a home run and Austin Slater hit a run-scoring triple for the Giants.

 Scott Oberg, designated the Rockies’ closer in place of slumping Wade Davis earlier in the day, got out of a two-on, one-out jam by getting Yastrzemski to ground into a game-ending double play for his fourth save of the season.

-It was just the second time in seven games at Coors Field that the Rockies had beaten the Giants this season.
+Jairo Diaz (4-2) pitched two scoreless innings in relief for the win.

+“We had the right guy up there,” Giants manager Bruce Bochy said.
+“It’s not going to happen all the time.
+But you look at what he’s done for us.
+He’s really played great baseball.”

 Trailing 2-1 going into the fifth, the Giants struck for three runs on an RBI triple by Austin Slater and a two-run drive by Yastrzemski off Peter Lambert estimated at 472 feet.
 The ball bounced off the facade of the third deck at Coors Field and fell behind the center field fence.